insecurly/cdn/README.md

 ## The script will only work if..
 - you are whitelisted (go ahead, try to crack it)
-- you open it locally, specifically from your chromebook in the "Downloads" folder ^ this is necessary to collect certain information about your hardware needed for the script
+- you open it locally, specifically from your chromebook in the "Downloads" folder.
+This is necessary to read certain information about your device needed for the script

 ## Common Concerns
 - Non-invasive!
 Your personal information is 100% safe.
 The script only interacts with publicly available info.